born05/craft-twofactorauthentication/README.md

     // The URI we should use for 2FA on the front-end.
     'verifyPath' => '',

+    // The URI we should use for 2FA settings on the front-end.
+    'settingsPath' => '',

     // Choose between using the whitelist or blacklist!
 Using both will block everything!
     'frontEndPathWhitelist' => [